hth313/OS4/doc/introduction.rst

    something else.

 #.
 Support for writing temporary modes, such as input modes, updating
-   clock style modes or catalogs.
+   clock style modes and catalogs.
 The interval timer can be borrowed (if timer chip present) to allow for periodic updates and timeouts in such modes.

 Plug-in module
 ==============

-OS4 is a module image file that needs to be put in some programmable plug-in module hardware.
+OS4 is a module image file that needs to be loaded in some programmable plug-in module hardware.
 This can be a Clonix module, an MLDL or the HP-41CL.
 It is also possible to use OS4 on HP-41 emulators.